floss1138/dbDotCad/README.md

 ### NAMING CONVENTION FOR DRAWINGS

 It is best practice is to create naming and numbering systems which follow a logical hierarchy.
-Based on some real world naming, a unique document/drawing number, the TITLE, will form the first part of the file name and contain an alphanumeric revision (upper case) followed by a friendly name to create the file name:
+Based on some real world naming, a unique document/drawing number, the TITLE (sN_N-N-N), will form the first part of the file name followed by an alphanumeric revision (upper case) followed by a friendly name to create the file name:

-N-N-N-N-A_friendly name which may have spaces.dwg
+sN_N-N-N-A_friendly name which may have spaces.dwg

 N is Numeric, one or more numbers, no spaces; trailing zeros will be removed/ignored.
 The N part must contain at least one number and each number is separated by hyphens; this is the document/drawing TITLE.
 TITLEs should be allocated so they are unique.
 The revision must be upper case alpha characters only.
 The revision and the friendly name are not used by the database for identification.
 The TITLE must exist in the AutoKAD, File -> Summary Tab -> Drawing Properties -> Title: to be available to the block and to be maintained if the file is saved as a pdf or .dxf